Genome editing is both a research tool and a therapeutic approach based on modifying genes.

 Sharma

-Akshay Sharma, MD, St. Jude Department of Bone Marrow Transplantation and Cellular Therapy, coordinates the bone marrow transplantation program for patients with sickle cell disease.
-Sharma is leading clinical research using gene editing, sometimes referred to as CRISPR therapeutics, for treating sickle cell disease.
-Gene editing for treating human disease is pushing the boundaries of science in healthcare.
-Sharma is also interested in the development of novel reduced-intensity and non-myeloablative conditioning regimens to improve sickle cell care.
+Akshay Sharma, MD, Msc., St. Jude Department of Bone Marrow Transplantation & Cellular Therapy, coordinates the bone marrow transplantation program for patients with sickle cell disease.
+Sharma is leading clinical research using gene editing for treating sickle cell disease.

 -

-Mitchell Weiss, MD, PhD, St. Jude Department of Hematology chair, is a leading researcher on the biology of blood cell formation, non-malignant blood diseases and their treatments.
+Mitchell Weiss, MD, PhD, St. Jude Department of Hematology chair, studies genome editing approaches for treating sickle cell disease, beta thalassemia and other blood disorders.
 His research interests include gene expression mechanisms during blood cell development, non-coding RNAs in red blood cell formation and hemoglobin structure and biology.
-At St Jude, Weiss has been investigating gene editing approaches for treating sickle cell disease.